 Instead of reading, I asked questions “Why do I have to do that?
-The rest of the class do not know how to read?
+The rest of the class does not know how to read?
 Don’t they have the same book in front?”

 Needless to say that no matter how much I protested to perform that useless act, in the end, I had to comply… I was a child.

 However, that cost me dearly.
 To this day, reading aloud is something I dread doing; not because I don’t know how to read, but because always feels like a test.

 Our society is pushing us, more and more, to change who we are; if you’re an introvert…“how dare you to be quiet in a loud world?”

 Most introverts are seen as rebels because refuse to comply with things that don’t make sense to us.